-Why Undergo Facelift Surgery?
+Why Choose Facelift Surgery?

 Facelift surgery is the gold standard for correcting issues like facial wrinkles and sagging skin as it has the ability to not only restore a youthful appearance but also to slow down future aging.

-Through a tailored treatment plan, which may include brow lift, eyelid lift, midface lift, facelift, and/or neck lift, Dr. Wulc can improve the face and neck of facelift patients in Philadelphia by addressing each individual area affected by aging.
+Through a tailored treatment plan, which may include brow lift, eyelid lift, midface lift, facelift, and/or neck lift, Dr. Wulc can improve the face and neck of patients by addressing each individual area affected by aging.
 This also prevents an overdone appearance and provides natural-looking results.
 The doctor is also careful to elevate the tissues, not simply to pull them taut.
 This helps to prevent an unnatural “windswept” look.
 The results of a patient’s facelift will vary depending on their own aesthetic preferences.

-Best Candidates for Facelift Surgery
+The Best Candidates for this Facelift Procedure

 Candidates for a facelift are healthy adults who want to appear younger and improve their looks with a semi-permanent surgery.
 Though the surgery will enhance a person’s appearance and counteract the effects of gravity, facelift patients should be clear on the limitations of the procedure.

-A facelift will remove years from a patient’s appearance and offer significant improvement, but it cannot restore the exact aesthetic of the person’s early adult years.
+This facial rejuvenation procedure will remove years from a patient’s appearance and offer significant improvement, but it cannot restore the exact aesthetic of the person’s early adult years.
 Patients should also be aware that aging will continue throughout the rest of their lives, through lifestyle choices like avoiding cigarettes, limiting sun exposure, and using sunscreen can slow the rate of aging.

 Patients with moderate to severe sagging skin are encouraged to contact the staff at W Cosmetic Surgery to schedule a facelift consultation in Philadelphia with Dr. Wulc.
 During this first office visit, the doctor will review the patient’s health history and work with them to determine the best treatment plan.

-In some cases, a modified facelift, such as the mini facelift, will be recommended.
+In some cases, a modified approach, such as the mini facelift, will be recommended.
 The doctor can sometimes operate on certain areas of the face while using more conservative techniques to improve other features.
 He may also suggest filling in lines and wrinkles, rather than addressing them through surgery.
 Dr. Wulc can also determine if a combination of facial plastic surgery will provide the patient with his or her requested results.
 Patients should ask any questions they may have during this meeting.